black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Modern-JavaScript-Methods-by-Building-Football-Team-Cards/README.md

 Inside the filter() method, add a callback function with a parameter of player that will check if player.position equals "forward".

 Lastly, add a break statement below the setPlayerCards function call.

+# Step 44
+Add a new case for "midfielder" that checks if player.position equals "midfielder" following the same pattern from the previous step.